During Cyber Week 2025, AI and agents drove $67 billion in global online sales — influencing 20% of all orders (Salesforce, December 2025).

 What is MCP (Model Context Protocol) and why does it matter for businesses?

 MCP is an open standard that lets AI agents connect directly to external data sources and tools.
 Think of it as the new HTTP — but for AI agents instead of web browsers.
 When a business has an MCP server, AI assistants like ChatGPT, Claude, and Gemini can directly query its inventory, pricing, and services without ever visiting the website.
-MCP has grown from 100K downloads in November 2024 to over 97 million monthly SDK downloads by early 2026, with 28% of Fortune 500 companies already implementing MCP servers.
+Since launching in November 2024, MCP has grown to over 97 million monthly SDK downloads and more than 10,000 active public servers (Anthropic, December 2025).

 What are AG-UI and A2UI?